 Yeong Jae Kim is a junior scientist at EIEE.
+He has been a visting professor at KAIST College of Business.
 He holds a Ph.D. in Public Policy (Environmental Economics) from Georgia Institute of Technology and a Master in Agricultural Economics at Texas A&M University.

 Prior to joining EIEE, he was a senior researcher at the Tyndall Centre for Climate Change Research in the U.K. He worked on the project called SET-Nav.
 During the project, he operationalised a conceptual framework of energy technology innovation systems developed by Professors Arnulf Grubler (IIASA), Kelly Gallagher (Tufts), Greg Nemet (Wisconsin), and Charlie Wilson (Tyndall).
 He extended and developed a comprehensive set of indicators to measure influential innovation system processes and applied it in several empirical contexts.